Table of Contents

 - A biometric services notice, if applicable; and

-- A notice of decision.
+- Notice of the decision.

 Step Three: Employee Files Online Form DS-160

-The O1B visa applicant who will be working for their employer in the United States must complete Online Nonimmigrant Visa Application, Form DS-160.
+The visa applicant who will be working for their employer in the United States must complete Online Nonimmigrant Visa Application, Form DS-160.
 This involves uploading a photo of the applicant that conforms to the U.S. Department of State photograph requirements.
 Once Form DS-160 is submitted, the employee must download and print the confirmation page showing Form DS-160 was completed and the filing fee paid.
 The confirmation page will need to be brought to the visa interview at a U.S. Consulate or Embassy.

-Step Four: Schedule Interview and Biometrics Appointment
+Step Four: Schedule an Interview and Biometrics Appointment

 When Form I-129 is approved, the USCIS will send Form I-797, Notice of Action.
 This may include with it a notice to appear for an interview and a biometric services appointment.
-The O1B applicant is responsible for scheduling and appearing for his or her interview and biometrics appointment.
+The O-1B applicant is responsible for scheduling and appearing for his or her interview and biometrics appointment.

 Step Five: Attend Interview and Biometrics Appointment